These tropical Christmas decorations will bring a smile to even the grinchiest soul, with beachy snowmen, sparkly lights, and quirky ...

 Even if they do not know it, everyone wants to know, from me, what places to visit near Washington DC.
 OK, OK, Prince William, Johnny Jet, et. al., hope this will appease you.
 Call me, I am available for guided tours.

-- Baltimore.
 Inner Harbor is Baltimore’s tourist highlight.
 After a quick Inner Harbor visit, ride a ferry to Fell’s Point and find a quaint, independent neighborhood restaurant like Black Olive or someplace in Little Italy (mangia).
 Camden Yards (near Inner Harbor) is one of America’s most gorgeous ballparks.
 During baseball season, McCool pick Boog’s Barbecue will hit the spot.
 With no traffic, Baltimore’s Inner Harbor is a 45 minute drive from the White House.
 You can also conveniently ride Amtrak from Union Station.
+Check out the TripAdvisor’s #1 place to stay in Baltimore, The Ivy Hotel.

 Wow, I hope you planned on an extra few weeks, for my places to visit near Washington DC.
 Of course, there is so much more to see and do in the DMV—as we locals call our area (D.C., Maryland, and Virginia).
 And everything listed in within an hour of Washington, D.C.
 Brilliant!